jeffpk62/tone-analyzer/getting-started.md

     ```
     {: pre}

-## Step 3: Use the customer-engagement endpoint
+## Step 3: Using the customer-engagement endpoint
 {: #customerEngagement}

 The following command calls the `POST /v3/tone_chat` method to analyze the contents of the file `tone-chat.json`.
 The file includes a brief exchange of messages between two people, a <code>customer</code> and an <code>agent</code>.